StarvinXarvin/Dialogue-System/README.md

 In this game, dialog does two things right: First, it gives a lot of personality to both the main character and the side characters, leading to fun interactions and engaging into the story.
 And secondly, it affects and is affected by your stats.
 Using certain dialogue options may increase stats, and high stats may also make you more likely to get out of a tough situation using only words.

-Now, for another example, here is a game that had a protagonist of few words yet managed to have quite an intricate and extensive dialogue tree: Undertale.
+Now, for another example, here is a game that had a protagonist of few words yet managed to have quite an intricate and extensive dialogue tree: _Undertale (2015)_.

-Undertale is also famous for having charming and witty dialogue, but dialogue choices don’t really matter at the end of the game.
+_Undertale_ is also famous for having charming and witty dialogue, but dialogue choices don’t really matter at the end of the game.
 What does matter are your actions.
 Killing certain characters, entering certain areas or doing certain puzzles leads to new exchanges with characters that add to both the replayability value and the worldbuilding.
 The game has 3 main routes, but in one of them, the neutral run, which is also the one with the most variation within it, has more than 20 different dialogue strings.
 For example here, in the same route, Sans may give you an uplifting farewell or actively threatening you if you ever cross paths with him again.

 ![Undertale1](https://github.com/StarvinXarvin/Dialog-System/blob/main/docs/Undertale1.png)